Oxeltech

 Figure 13 (Image: Oxeltech)

-Once we have the definitions of all the safety functions and all safety channels have their FIT values calculated, we can move on to the Diagnostic Coverage part of the calculations.
+Once we have defined all block diagrams for each of the safety functions and all safety blocks have their FIT values calculated, we can move on to the Diagnostic Coverage part of the calculations.

 3.4 Diagnostic Coverage

-The formula for DC average uses DC values which are assigned to each safety channel.
-The value for each safety channel is assigned by studying ISO 13849-1.
-Table E .1 in the ISO standard defines how DC values are assigned to each channel (depending on the relevance).
-Once DC values are assigned to each channel, we can then utilize the following formulae to calculate the DC average for the entire safety function.
+The formula for the DC average uses DC values which are assigned to each safety block.
+The value for each safety block is assigned by studying ISO 13849-1.
+Table E.1 in the ISO standard defines how DC values are assigned to each block (depending on the relevance).
+Once DC values are assigned to each block, we can then utilize the following formulae to calculate the DC average for the entire safety function.

-In the above DC average formula MTTF (Mean Time to Failure) is obtained by using the conversion method for FIT to MTTF.
-MTTF is measured in hours.
+In the above DC average formula, MTTFD (Mean Time to Dangerous Failure) is obtained by using the conversion method for FIT to MTTF and then from MTTF to MTTFD.
+MTTF and MTTFD are both measured in hours.

-For our board, we calculated the DC average for each safety function by first calculating the MTTFs and then based on the channel, we assigned DC values using the ISO-13849 document.
-The figure below shows the snapshot of the DC value assigned to each channel.
+For our board, we calculated the DC average for each safety function by first calculating the MTTFD for each block.
+Then we assigned DC values to each block using the ISO-13849 document.
+The figure below shows a sample DC value assigned to each block.

 Figure 14 (Image Source: Oxeltech)

-Once we have assigned DC values to each safety channel, we calculate a DC average value for each safety function.
+Once we have assigned DC values to each safety block, we calculate a DC average value for each safety function.
 This will be calculated by the formula:

 Then we input the MTTFD1 – MTTFD7 values.
 MTTFDn and MTTF are not the same and the “D” indicates that it is the number of dangerous failures (as calculated before).
-So, the MTTFD1 and DC1 are both supposed to be from the same safety channel.[FB3] [OK4]
+So, the MTTFD1 and DC1 are both supposed to be from the same safety block.

 MTTFD is simply the number of dangerous failures which is two times the MTTF of the safety function.